hockeyiscool19/mom/README.md

 # mom-texter

-### Notice: I would never use this program to fool people, and thus I will lead with an introduction, project description, and section on ethics.
-Then I will discuss the implementation of this project and design decisions, and key takeaways.
+### Notice: I would never use this program to fool people, and thus I will lead with an introduction, project description, and a section on ethics.
+Then I will discuss the implementation of this project, design decisions, and key takeaways.

 ### Introduction
 We have all experienced this problem: we go on a fun trip and are having the time of our lives, but we leave our mom's to worry about our whereabouts.
 Then, we have to **painstakingly** take time out of our day, only to tell our mom that we are indeed alright.
 This problem is especially pressing when you are in the wilderness without service or wifi, having no way to contact your mom.
-How is she going to know that you have both limbs and have not been attacked by a bear?
+How is she going to know that you have all of your limbs and have not been attacked by a bear?
 Impossible!!!

-I have even discussed this project with some of my friends, and they have the same complaint: their moms expect a dull text requiring a boring update.
-(To be fair, your dad may worry about your whereabouts, but this is my project and my dad couldn't care less about where I hike and for how long.)
+I have discussed this project with some of my friends, and they have the same complaint: their moms expect a dull text requiring a boring update.
+(To be fair, your dad may worry about your whereabouts, but this is my project, and my dad couldn't care less about where I go and for how long.)

 Luckily, with the revolutionary power of artificial intelligence, and thanks to this repository, we will not have to waste our time like this ever again.

-This repository implements a command line script which takes in the dates of a wilderness trip and then uses OpenAI's GPT-3 and Twilio's texting service to message your mom messages about your trip into the wilderness.
+This repository implements a command line interface which takes in the dates of a trip and then uses OpenAI's GPT-3 and Twilio's texting service to message your mom about your trip.

 ### Project Goal And Requirements:
 The goal of this project was to make a CLI script that allows you to schedule auto-generated texts to your mom.
 Thus, this project required completing a variety of tasks.
 One has to be able to: